Official: Sacramento shooting suspect seen on video with gun

 Detectives and SWAT team members also found a handgun during searches of three area homes.

 The shooting happened at about 2 a.m.
 Sunday as bars were closing and patrons filled the streets.
-The three women and three men killed included a father of four, a young woman who wanted to be a social worker, a man described as the life of the party, and a woman who lived on the streets nearby and was looking for housing.
+The three women and three men killed included a father of four, a young woman who wanted to be a social worker, a man described as the life of the party, and a homeless woman.

-Sacramento Mayor Darrell Steinberg read the names of the dead during a vigil Monday evening attended by grieving relatives, friends and community members.

-“We gather here to remember the victims and to commit ourselves to doing all we can to ending the stain of violence, not only in our community but throughout the state, throughout the country, and throughout the world,” Steinberg said.

 The Sacramento County coroner identified the women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.